-We achieved our 'Recognition of Commitment' on 23rd June 2016 and 'Level 1 on 3rd May 2017.
-It is Adderley Primary School's intention to achieve the Level 2 award.
+We achieved our BRONZE AWARD on 23rd June 2016 and SILVER AWARD on 3rd May 2017.
+It is Adderley Primary School's intention to achieve the GOLD AWARD.
 For further information about the Rights Respecting Schools Award (RRSA), please click here.

 UNICEF work with thousands of schools across the country to embed children’s rights in their ethos and culture, to improve well-being and develop every child’s talents and abilities to their full potential.
 The Award recognises a school's achievement in putting the United Nations Convention on the Rights of the Child (CRC or UNCRC) into practice within the school and beyond.

 We are already working extremely hard to empower our children and teach them about their rights.
 As part of our Personal and Social curriculum, children are taught about the UNCRC.
 We believe that by empowering our children in this way, it will help them to become better, global citizens in the future.rightsforeverychild

 Our Rights Respecting School Charter was designed by the children and reflects the shared values and principles of the UNCRC.